-This policy applies to possession and use of all radioactive material at all Penn State University locations except the Hershey Medical Center and the radioactive material produced at the Breazeale Nuclear Reactor and retained under the control of that specific reactor license.
+This policy applies to possession and use of all radioactive material at all Penn State University locations except the Hershey Medical Center, the College of Medicine and the radioactive material produced at the Breazeale Nuclear Reactor and retained under the control of that specific reactor license.

 It is the policy of Penn State University that the release of radioactive material and the exposure of people to ionizing radiation be kept As Low As Reasonably Achievable (ALARA).
 To achieve this goal, all users of radioactive material shall comply with the Rules and Procedures for Users of Radioactive Material at The Pennsylvania State University.
 Penn State's University Isotopes Committee established these rules to aid compliance with federal and state regulations.

 All supervisors of laboratories that will use specifically licensed radioactive material are required to obtain approval from the UIC prior to obtaining the material.
 The application may be acquired by contacting Environmental Health and Safety or at the EHS website.

 The Vice President for Research is the senior University official responsible to the Nuclear Regulatory Commission and the Commonwealth of Pennsylvania for compliance with specific radioactive material licenses issued to the University.
 The Vice President for Research appoints the University Isotope Committee to perform those functions required of the licenses, and delegates to the UIC the authority and responsibility to review all requests for the use of radioactive materials, and to approve, deny, or revoke such authorizations

 The office of Environmental Health and Safety administers the University's health and safety programs and is responsible for implementing the radiation safety program to ensure protection of people and the environment, as well as regulatory compliance.
 EHS assists users of radioactive material in developing safe research programs and procedures, maintains surveillance of all activities involving licensed radioactive material, and enforces compliance with rules and regulations, license conditions, and the conditions of project approvals authorized by the University Isotopes Committee.

 In addition, EHS is responsible to:

-- Receive and ship all radioactive material arriving at or leaving the University
+- Oversee the receipt and shipment of all radioactive material arriving at or leaving the University